-- \ Regarding requirement 1.1, the Location Object has to be understood by the RADIUS server (and possibly a Diameter server in case of interworking between the two) as defined in this document.
+- Regarding requirement 1.1, the Location Object has to be understood by the RADIUS server (and possibly a Diameter server in case of interworking between the two) as defined in this document.
 Due to the encoding of the Location Object it is possible to convert it to the format used in GMLv3 [19].
-The same civic location information format is used in PIDF-LO [14]and this document. - Regarding requirement 1.2, some fields of the Location Object defined in this document are optional.
-See Section 5.3.1 as an example. - \ Regarding requirement 1.3, the inclusion of the Location-Type attribute which gives a further classification of the location.
+The same civic location information format is used in PIDF-L0 [16]and this document. - Regarding requirement 1.2, a number of fields in the civic location information format are optional. - Regarding requirement 1.3, the inclusion of type of place item (CAtype 29) gives a further classification of the location.
 This attribute can be seen as an extension.

-- \ Regarding requirement 1.4, the Location Object is extensible in the same fashion as RADIUS is extensible. - \ Regarding requirement 1.5, the Location Object is useful for both receiving and sending location information as described in this document. - \ Regarding requirement 1.6, the Location Object contains both location information and privacy rules.
-Location information is described in Section 5.3 and the corresponding privacy rules are detailed in Section 10.4 and in Section 10.5. - \ Regarding requirement 1.7, the Location Object is usable in a variety of protocols.
-The format of the object is reused from other documents as detailed in the respective sections (see Section 5.3, Section 10.4 and in Section 10.5). - \ Regarding requirement 1.8, the encoding of the Location Object has an emphasis on a lightweight encoding format.
+- Regarding requirement 1.4, the location information is not defined in this document but is extensible. - Regarding requirement 1.5, the Location Object is useful for both receiving and sending location information as described in this document. - Regarding requirement 1.6, the Location Object contains both location information and privacy rules.
+Location information is described in Section 5.2, in Section 5.3 and in Section 5.4.
+The corresponding privacy rules are detailed in Section 5.5 and in Section 5.6. - Regarding requirement 1.7, the Location Object is usable in a variety of protocols.
+The format of the object is reused from other documents as detailed in the respective sections (see Section 5.2, Section 5.3, Section 5.4 Section 5.5 and in Section 5.6). - Regarding requirement 1.8, the encoding of the Location Object has an emphasis on a lightweight encoding format.
 As such it is useable on constrained devices.

-Req.
+Reg.
 2. (Location Object fields):

-- \ Regarding requirement 2.1, the Target Identifier is carried within the network access authentication protocol (e.g., within the EAP-Identity Response when EAP is used and/or within the EAP method itself).
-As described in Section 14 it has a number of advantages if this identifier is not carried in clear text.
+- Regarding requirement 2.1, the Target Identifier is carried within the network access authentication protocol (e.g., within the EAP-Identity Response when EAP is used and/or within the EAP method itself).
+As described in Section 9 it has a number of advantages if this identifier is not carried in clear text.
 This is possible with certain EAP methods whereby the identity in the EAP-Identity Response only contains information relevant for routing the response to the user's home network.
-The user identity is protected by the authentication and key exchange protocol. - \ Regarding requirement 2.2, the Location Recipient is in the main scenario the home AAA server.
+The user identity is protected by the authentication and key exchange protocol. - Regarding requirement 2.2, the Location Recipient is in the main scenario the home AAA server.
 For a scenario where the Location Recipient is obtaining Location Information from the Location Server via HTTP or SIP the respective mechanisms defined in these protocols are used to identify the recipient.
-The Location Generator cannot, a priori, know the recipients if they are not defined in this protocol. - \ Regarding requirement 2.3, the credentials of the Location Recipient are known to the RADIUS entities based on the security mechanisms defined in the RADIUS protocol itself.
+The Location Generator cannot, a priori, know the recipients if they are not defined in this protocol. - Regarding requirement 2.3, the credentials of the Location Recipient are known to the RADIUS entities based on the security mechanisms defined in the RADIUS protocol itself.